Leaflet/Leaflet/docs/_posts/2013-01-17-leaflet-0-5-released.md

 As always, you can find CDN links and downloads for the new release on the [download page](../../../download.html).

 The huge detailed list of changes is documented in the [changelog](https://github.com/Leaflet/Leaflet/blob/master/CHANGELOG.md).
 Be sure to read the "Breaking Changes" part of it before upgrading to avoid any issues!
-The [API reference](../../../reference.html) was updated to accomodate all the changes too.
+The [API reference](../../../reference.html) was updated to accommodate all the changes too.

 In other news, [Leaflet repository](https://github.com/Leaflet/Leaflet) has moved to [its own GitHub organization](https://github.com/Leaflet), along with the two of the most important plugins &mdash; [Leaflet.markercluster](https://github.com/Leaflet/Leaflet.markercluster) and [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw).
 As some of you have noticed, this is one of the clues to a really nice upcoming announcement about Leaflet future &mdash; stay tuned. :)